dhhepting/dhhepting.github.io/projects/fractals/exhibitions/1995-MATH-ART-at-SFU-Teck-Gallery.md

 exhibits, pioneer publications,
 and computer images created by Daryl Hepting of Simon Fraser University.

 Simon Fraser Gallery is grateful for the assistance of Gallery staff, Daryl Hepting and the other curators for making this exhibition possible.
-It is also grateful to the Graphics and Mulimedia Research Lab for production assistance.
+It is also grateful to the Graphics and Multimedia Research Lab for production assistance.
 The Teck and Simon Fraser Galleries are honoured to support the Department of Mathematics &amp; Statistics in hosting the Canadian Mathematical Society 1995 Winter Meeting.

 Dr. Edward Gibson, Director, December 1995.

 ### Notes on Exhibition

 The majority of works in this exhibition represent a collection which rely on the computer for their existence.
 And the computer involves mathematics to describe, manipulate, and translate even the simplest scenes into the forms we see here.
-The involvement of mathematics plays a greater role in these works &mdash;
-it provides the inspiration and the foundation upon which they are constructed.
+The involvement of mathematics plays a greater role in these works &mdash; it provides the inspiration and the foundation upon which they are constructed.

 A prominent feature of the exhibit is its display of fractals, objects from a non-Euclidean geometry.
 Fractals &mdash; sharing a root with fracture and fraction &dash; have been called the geometry of nature by Mandelbrot, who discovered their capability to describe the non-smooth world in which we live.
 Fractal geometry, which is new to us, has shed light on old things &mdash; things like the historical record of water levels in the Nile river for instance.
 And in its turn the computer has shed light on fractals, allowing the underlying beauty of what may seem to be dry-as-dust mathematics to shine through.
 Works like <a href="#blessed"><strong>Blessed State</strong></a>
 or